nwinn-student/school-work/README.md

 # School Work : 2021-2025
 Although the code may not be useable, I hope that it may be of use to some.
 Do not expect for the exact same assignments to be used as those within the shown code.
-Also note that I have not fixed a majority of the code and that I may have not gotten a 100% on all assignments, proceed with caution.
+Also note that I have not fixed a majority of the issues within the code and that I may have not gotten a 100% on all assignments, proceed with caution.

 School: UTC